rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 If God is glorified in him, God will also glorify him in himself, and glorify him at once. ^1332

 Little children, yet a little while I am with you.
-You will seek me, and just as I said to the Jews, so now I also say to you, Where I am going you cannot come. ^1333
+You will seek me, and just as I said to the Jews, so now I also say to you, 'Where I am going you cannot come.' ^1333

-A new commandment I give to you, that you love one another : just as I have loved you, you also are to love one another. ^1334
+A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another. ^1334

 By this all people will know that you are my disciples, if you have love for one another. ^1335